A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Introduction

 with solution $p_{\mu} \in V$ for a fixed $\mu \in \Params$ and given the solution $u_\mu \in V$ to the state equation \eqref{P.state}.
 For given $u, p \in V$, we introduce the dual residual $r_\mu^\du(u, p) \in V'$ associated with \eqref{eq:dual_solution} as

+The dual solution $p_{\mu}$ is of great interest for computing the gradient of the objective functional~$\Jhat$ efficiently, i.e.

-We also note that sufficient conditions based on the Hessian can be used to verify that the stationary point is indeed a minimum.
-However, in our algorithms, this condition can always be checked posteriorly.
-For further details and references on the optimality system, we refer to \cite{paper1}.
+We also note that sufficient conditions based on the Hessian can be used to verify that the stationary point is indeed a minimum; cf.~\cite{paper1}.
+However, in our algorithms, this condition can always be checked a posteriori.